Sudden hair growth?

 - Tumors.
 Hirsutism can be caused by androgen-secreting tumors in the ovaries or adrenal glands, though this is one of the more rare causes.

-You can make an appointment via Open Communicator.
+You may find some peace by speaking with a health care professional.
 Whatever the cause, if it bothers you, there are a number of hair removal options to consider.
 Incidentally, it is a myth that shaving causes more hair growth; this is the easiest and cheapest option.
-For less, prickly grow-back there's waxing, plucking, and chemical depilatories.
+For less, prickly grow-back there's waxing, plucking, and depilatories.
 And for permanent removal, there are electrolysis and laser treatments.
 Additionally, there are some medications that can decrease hair growth.
 And finding the underlying cause of your new found body hair may help, since addressing the underlying issue may also help thin out the hair.

 Social messages about how an "ideal woman's" body should look are strong and numerous.
 The notion that women should be completely hairless (except of course, on their heads) is unfair and unrealistic.
 It can cause a lot of distress for hairier humans.
 As cheesy and cliché as it sounds, there's nothing wrong with having hair — humans are mammals, after all.
 Either way, see below for more info about handling hair.